 👨🏽🔬FDA for Algorithms

 In all 50 states of the United States, you need a professional license to become a hair stylist.
 And while I agree that ponytails are important art, I find it incredible that *anyone* can create a web app that uses an algorithm to review resumes or grade student essays.
-I’m sure we all agree that the impact of algorithms given their scale and efficiency is more societally impactful than the hairstyle du jour.
+I’m sure we all agree that the impact of algorithms given their scale and efficiency is more societally impactful than a crisp manbun.

 🛠OSHA-like audits for proprietary algorithms